innabelaya/test-project/QuickStart.en.md

     $ bem make
 The first launch may take some time as required npm packages and dependencies are being installed in background.
 Project's build process configuration is determined in `.bem/make.js` file.
-It defines all the technologies of blocks implementation (templates, dependencies, CSS rules and JavaScript functionality), that have to be connected to the project's pages by bem-tools.
-A `desktop.bundles/.bem/level.js` configuration file contains a list of libraries to be used in the project.
+It defines all the technologies of blocks implementation (templates, dependencies, CSS rules and JavaScript functionality) that have to be connected to the project's pages by bem-tools. `desktop.bundles/.bem/level.js` configuration file contains a list of libraries to be used in the project.

-Start up a BEM server for development:
+Starting BEM server for development:

     $ bem server
-Upon completion, you will see the following message:
+Upon completion you will see the following message:
 `info: Server is listening on port 8080.
 Point your browser to http://localhost:8080/`

-This means, that [BEM server](https://github.com/bem/project-stub#usage) is up and running.
-From this point on, a solicited part of your project will be rebuilt automatically every time you reload a web page.
+This means that [BEM server](https://github.com/bem/project-stub#usage) is up and running.
+From this point on a solicited part of your project will be rebuilt automatically every time you reload a web page.

 **Getting stuck?**
 If port:8080 is already in use by another program, you can redefine it using `-p` option.

 		$ bem server -p portNum

-#Project Structure Brief Overview
+# Brief overview of the structure of the project

-An HTML layout and the CSS rules of each page depend on its BEMJSON description in `pageName.bemjson.js` file, called **BEMJSON declaration**.
-All blocks declared in a BEMJSON page file are automatically stored in the `desktop.bundles` directory by bem-tools.
+HTML layout and CSS rules of each page depend on its BEMJSON description in `pageName.bemjson.js` file called **BEMJSON declaration**.
+All blocks declared in BEMJSON page file are automatically stored in `desktop.bundles` directory by bem-tools.
 Every page has its own directory and inside it you can find different files needed for a page to function.

-BEMJSON declaration describes a page structure in BEM terms: blocks, elements and modifiers.
-A **BEMHTML template engine** processes the BEMJSON declaration to create an HTML layout of a web page.
+BEMJSON declaration describes a page structure in BEM terms: blocks, elements and modifiers. **BEMHTML template engine** processes BEMJSON declaration to create HTML layout of a web page.

-The blocks are the building materials for each page.
+Blocks are our building materials for each page.
 You can use the already created blocks from the libraries or create a new one by yourself.

 Every block could be implemented in the following technologies: `css`, `js`, `bemhtml`, `deps.js`, `bemjson.js`.
 We will call them **block's implementation technology files**.

-The blocks implementation sets are stored in one directory, called a **redefinition level**.
+Blocks' implementation sets are stored in one directory called **redefinition level**.

-A [project structure](http://en.bem.info/method/filesystem/) presumes that all newly created and redefined blocks are stored in a `desktop.blocks` directory.
-The web pages' blocks and all blocks that are mentioned in BEMJSON declarations – in a `desktop.bundles` directory.
+[Project structure](http://en.bem.info/method/filesystem/) presumes that all newly created and redefined blocks are stored in a `desktop.blocks` directory.
+The web pages' blocks and all blocks that are mentioned in BEMJSON declarations are stored in a `desktop.bundles` directory.

-#Step-by-Step
+# Step-by-Step

-This section provides you step-by-step diving into BEM-based development of a web page.
+This section provides you with a step-by-step diving into BEM-based development of a web page.
 Previewing the steps of this tutorial will give you a clear insight into the developing process.

-First of all the two main parts of our web page will be defined: it will consist of a *head* and its main part – *body*.
+First of all the two main parts of our web page will be defined: a *head* and its main part – *body*.

 1. We will declare a **head** block in a BEMJSON file of a page and assign the first CSS rules to provide a correct markup within this block.

 2. The **head** block will be extended by a search form and a logo.
-In a search form we will add an **input** and a **button** blocks.
-A **logo** block will be rendered as a link to the [bem.info](http://en.bem.info/) site.
+In the search form we will add **input** and **button** blocks. **Logo** block will be rendered as a link to [bem.info](http://en.bem.info/) site.
 Using [bem-tools commands](http://en.bem.info/tools/bem/bem-tools/commands/) we will create new blocks and redefine some blocks from a library.

-3. A list of goods will be added to a page bogy.
+3. A list of goods will be added to page's body.
 We will declare it in BEMJSON as a **goods** block and create corresponding BEMHTML template for it.
-New CSS rules for this block will provide a correct layout for a list of goods.
+New CSS rules for this block will provide correct layout for a list of goods.

-4. For a correct appliance of the CSS rules and JavaScript implementation of a block, we will provide additional dependencies in a `deps.js` file.
+4. For correct appliance of CSS rules and JavaScript implementation of a block we will provide additional dependencies in `deps.js` file.

 5. We will link a third-party library to the project and extend JavaScript functionality of the block we are going to use.

-6. We will find out how to extend a block functionality using a mix of blocks and elements.
+6. We will find out how to extend the block functionality using a mix of blocks and elements.

-7. And finally, we will show you how to create a new page and  start a whole project build procedure.
+7. And finally we will show you how to create a new page and start a whole project build procedure.

-#Changing Pages
+# Changing Pages

 You have just one page in your project to begin with: `index.html`.
 Try and open it in your browser: `http://localhost:8080/desktop.bundles/index/index.html`.